This Queen Elizabeth cake is a lightly sweet date cake, topped with a brown sugar, butter and coconut broiled topping. A Canadian classic cake.

 Instructions

-- Preheat to 350°F with rack in centre of oven.
+- Preheat to 350°F (not fan assisted) with rack in centre of oven.

 - Grease a 9-inch square (or 10-inch round) metal cake pan.
 Set aside. *If you want, you can line the bottom of the pan with parchment paper, for easy removal, but don't allow any parchment paper to extend beyond the top of the cake, as you will be broiling the top later and it could catch on fire!

-- In a large bowl with an electric beater or in the bowl of a stand mixer, beat the butter and 1 cup brown sugar until light and smooth.
-Beat in the egg, then the vanilla.
+- In a large bowl with an electric beater or in the bowl of a stand mixer, beat the butter and 1 cup brown sugar until light and smooth, about 2 minutes.
+Beat in the egg.
+Take a moment to scrape down the bowl, then beat in the vanilla.

 - In a separate medium bowl, whisk together the flour, baking powder, nutmeg and salt.
 Add the flour mixture to the butter mixture, alternating with date mixture (with any liquid with the dates), making 3 additions of flour mixture and 2 of date mixture.

 - Spoon batter into prepared pan and smooth top.
-Bake in preheated oven until firm to a light touch and a tester inserted into centre comes out clean, about 30-35 minutes.
+Bake in preheated oven until firm to a light touch and a tester inserted into centre comes out clean, about 25-35 minutes.
 Remove from oven and switch oven broiler on.
+(If your broiler has both a Hi and Lo setting, go with the Lo setting to better control the heat.)

-- Remove from oven and let cake cool on rack until cooled completely.
+- Remove from oven and let cake cool in the pan on a wire rack until cooled completely.

 Excellent cake.
 People always love it everytime I make it